enzinier/mysql-examples/README.md

 This repository is docker image for MySQL sample database(sakila, world).

-All of commands same with official mysql docker.
+All of options same with official mysql docker.

 If you want to initialize additional database, you can add sql file to initialize_sql directory.

+You can mount initialized_sql directory with option like '-v $(pwd)/my_sql:/tmp/initialized_sql'.

 ## Build